Status of procurement project NIRD2020 as of December 2020

 Architectural Principles for the future NIRD

-Interoperability - NIRD2020 will be placed in a complex landscape, where data-centric design must be correlated with the increasing need for connecting remote heterogenous data and services across institutions and multiple locations (in Norway or abroad).
+- Interoperability - NIRD2020 will be placed in a complex landscape, where data-centric design must be correlated with the increasing need for connecting remote heterogeneous data and services across institutions and multiple locations (in Norway or abroad).

 Investigating Possible Solutions